Share capital plus retained earnings

 |Date of Record||The date when the company compiles the list of shareholders to receive dividends||No Journal Entry|

-In terms of payment and liquidation order, bonds are ahead of preferred shareholders which are ahead of common shareholders.
-Therefore, from an investor’s perspective, debt is the least risky and for companies, it is the cheapest source of financing because interest payments are deductible for tax purposes.
+In terms of payment and liquidation order, bondholders are ahead of preferred shareholders, who in turn are ahead of common shareholders.
+Therefore, from an investor’s perspective, debt is the least risky investment, and for companies, it is the cheapest source of financing because interest payments are deductible for tax purposes and also because debt generally offers a lower return to investors.
 However, debt is also the riskiest form of financing for companies because the corporation must uphold the contract with bondholders to make the regular interest payments regardless of economic times.

 Calculating stockholders equity is an important step in financial modeling.
 This is usually one of the last steps in forecasting the balance sheet items.
 Below is an example screenshot of a financial model where you can see the shareholders equity line completed on the balance sheet.